ibm-cloud-docs/sap-hana-power/hana-power-about-power-systems-virtual-server-sh.md

 ## Hardware specifications
 {: #hardware-specifications}

-SAP HANA on {{site.data.keyword.powerSys_notm}} is hosted on IBM Power System E980 (9080-M9S).
+SAP HANA on {{site.data.keyword.powerSys_notm}}s is hosted on IBM Power System E980 (9080-M9S).
 For more information about these systems and how they're used inside the {{site.data.keyword.powerSys_notm}} service, see their data sheets and the hardware overview table.

 If you'd like to compare your current environment's performance to what's available through the {{site.data.keyword.powerSys_notm}} service, see the [IBM Power Systems performance report](https://www.ibm.com/downloads/cas/K90RQOW8){: new_window}{: external}.
 For a more condensed comparison, see [IBM Power Systems CPW performance data comparison](https://www.itechsol.com/wp-content/uploads/2018/07/IBM-Power-Systems-CPW-Performance-Data-Comparison-P7-vs-P8-vs-P9-rev3-July-2018.pdf){: new_window}{: external}.
 {: tip}